World Mastercard: Stealth wealth falls out of favour - again

 For example, Capital One Aspire insisted on a "perfect" credit rating.

 That said, Santander's eligibility details state that applicants must be UK residents aged over 18 - and that's it.
-It is, however, the more attractive of the bank's two credit cards, and we could expect the credit and status check to be somewhat more stringent as a result.
+It is, however, one of the two more attractive credit cards available from the bank, and we could expect the credit and status check to be somewhat more stringent as a result.

 The World Mastercard is the credit card company's attempt to further establish itself among affluent consumers but, in the UK at least, that was watered down considerably.

-The longest lasting of the resulting cards is a solid, attractive - and yes, rewarding - deal for middle earners with good credit ratings, although the rewards are more mundane - and much smaller - than perhaps the World brand first promised.
+The longest lasting of the resulting cards was a solid, attractive - and yes, rewarding - deal for middle earners with good credit ratings.

 Please read our full disclaimer for important information that relates to the service we provide and your use of this site.